hardiksarkar/podcast-app/README.md

 # Podcast App

-Introducing a feature-rich [podcast application](https://podcast-app-react-eosin.vercel.app/){:target="_blank"} designed to revolutionize your audio streaming experience.
+Introducing a feature-rich <a href="https://podcast-app-react-eosin.vercel.app/" target="_blank">Podcast Application</a> designed to revolutionize your audio streaming experience.
 Built with a combination of HTML, CSS, JavaScript, React, Redux Toolkit, and integrated with Google Firebase for backend services, Podify offers a comprehensive suite of features to meet all your podcasting needs.

 ## Features